FXDYJ/Sunrise/README.md

 # Sunrise

-A lightweight, open-source anti-cheat for SCP:SL servers.

-Sunrise is an anti-cheat plugin for SCP:SL servers, designed to prevent various forms of cheating and exploits.
-The project is in its early stages, with more features to come in the future.
+An SCP:SL anti-cheat plugin that actually works.
+Designed to prevent common exploits and add server authority in places where it lacks.

 # Features